-Spartan Council at Strathmore High is a club that runs the entire school year.
-Council members are students who are dedicated to making a positive difference in the lives of others and work hard to improve their school and community.
+Spartan Council at Strathmore High is an extracurricular club that runs the entire school year.
+This club is a good fit for students who are dedicated to making a positive difference in the lives of others and work hard to improve their school and community.
 Council members will have a direct impact on what happens at SHS and will be a key influence on many aspects of school life.
-Members will have the opportunity to attend leadership conferences at the local, provincial, and national level as well as participate in local workshops and retreats.
+Members may have the opportunity to attend leadership conferences at the local, provincial, and national level, as well as participate in local workshops and retreats.
 Spartan Council is a great place to develop the leadership skills that businesses and universities are looking for.

-Council members should be prepared to work outside of regular school hours, plan, organize, attend, and help with events, and make outstanding memories.
+Council members should be prepared to work outside of regular school hours.
+They are expected to plan, organize, attend, and help with events, all while making outstanding memories.